Arne Næss: Life and career

 In 1970, together with a large number of protesters, he chained himself to rocks in front of Mardalsfossen, a waterfall in a Norwegian fjord, and refused to descend until plans to build a dam were dropped.
 Though the demonstrators were carried away by police and the dam was eventually built, the demonstration launched a more activist phase of Norwegian environmentalism.

 When he was 61, while guest-lecturing at the University of Hong Kong, he met Kit-Fai Tsui, a philosophy student who was four decades younger than him, whom he married seventeen years later.

 In 1996, he won the Swedish Academy Nordic Prize, known as the "little Nobel".
 In 2005 he was decorated as a Commander with Star of the Royal Norwegian Order of St. Olav for socially useful work.
 Næss was a minor political candidate for the Norwegian Green Party in 2005.
+He was inducted into the Norwegian Academy of Science and Letters in 1941.

 Næss died on 12 January 2009, at the age of 96.